-The Young Reader’s Choice Award books are books that are popular with young readers in the Pacific Northwest and have been submitted for nomination by a student, teacher, librarian, or parent in our area.
-After the nomination, the books are reviewed by a committee and a list of books is generated for students to read.
+The Young Reader’s Choice Award showcases books that are popular with young readers in the Pacific Northwest and have been submitted for nomination by a student, teacher, librarian, or parent in our area.
+After the nomination, books are reviewed by a committee and a list of books is generated for students to read.
 In the spring, they have the opportunity to vote for their favorite selection.
-The books are broken up into different age appropriate reading levels Junior division (4-6) Intermediate Division (7-9) and Senior Division (10-12).
+The books are broken up into different age appropriate reading levels Junior (4-6) Intermediate (7-9) and Senior (10-12).

 The Sasquatch Award is sponsored by the Washington Library Association.
 Often times there will be an overlap of books nominated for both YRC and the Sasquatch Award.